Block-Farms/GKE-Kubernetes-Chainlink-Primer/README.md

 2. Project Created
 3. PostgreSQL DB Server created, with username and password and database name setup
 4. Websocket RPC Endpoint either cloud provider such as Infura, or self hosted (ie: ip:8546)
+5. On your local client: Google SDK installed
+6. Google SDK has Kubectl installed

 #### Login to google cloud sdk
 ```